Summary:

 - All THIS is My own glorious māyā śakti.
 Just like a lucid dreamer, says “All THIS is power of My own Mind”.

-- What is the nature of THIS object (I’m using as my emotional support)?
+- Homework: What is the nature of THIS object (I’m using as my emotional support)?
 Limbs, molecules, 5 elements, intelligence, consciousness.

 VERSE 16 will continue next session…